The generalized underlap coefficient with an application in clustering: UNL as a tool for discovering covariate dependence in cluster analysis

-\paragraph{The marginal approach of mixture models.} In mixture models, the observed data are modeled as rising from a mixture of simpler component distributions, with each component corresponding to a cluster \citep{Fraley2002}.
+In mixture models, the observed data are modeled as rising from a mixture of simpler component distributions, with each component corresponding to a cluster \citep{Fraley2002}.
 If covariate information is not considered, mixture models assume the data $y_1,\dots,y_n$ (here we use $y$ to denote the data vector being clustered, to distinguish from covariates $x$ introduced later) are conditionally i.i.d. from a convex combination of parametric components \citep{wade2023bayesian}:

 where $K(y \mid \theta)$ is a fixed parametric density, often referred to as the kernel, with component-specific parameters contained in $\btheta = (\theta_1, \ldots, \theta_L)$.
 In the equivalent integral representation on the right-hand side of \eqref{eq:mix}, $H = \sum_{l=1}^L w_l \delta_{\theta_l} $ represents the mixing measure with the mixture weights $\bw = (w_1, \ldots, w_L)$ that are non-negative and sum to one.
-Yet another equivalent representation, useful for clustering, makes use of allocation variables $\bz = (z_1, \ldots z_n)$:
+Yet another equivalent representation, useful for clustering, makes use of allocation variables $\bz = (z_1, \ldots , z_n)$:

 where $\Cat(\cdot)$ represents the categorical distribution with parameter $\bw$.